-When looking for a living will template, consider the most important aspects of creating a living will.
+When looking for a living will template, consider the most important aspects of creating a living will, or advance health care directive.
 Living will language isn't the same in every state, so you must be sure you're using the correct language, and be as specific as possible about the treatments you are willing to accept.

 A living will template needs to state your identity clearly.